angelopoulosG/angelopoulosG/README.md

 ### `Georgios Angelopoulos`
 was born in Athens, Greece, in 1994.
 He received the Diploma degree (5 years) in Informatics and Telecommunications Engineering from the <a href="https://www.uowm.gr/en/">University of Western Macedonia, Greece</a>, in 2019.
-Also, in 2020, he completed the MRes degree with the <a href="http://upf.edu/">Universitat Pompeu Fabra, Spain</a>.
-He is currently a Marie Curie Early Stage Researcher at the <a href="http://www.unina.it/en_GB/home">University of Naples Federico II</a>.
+During his studies, he founded the multi-awarded, <a href="https://robotics.uowm.gr/">Hyperion Robotics team</a>, the official robotics team of the University, and participated twice in World Robot Olympiad, both in Qatar and India, in 2015, and 2016 respectively.
+In the summer of 2017, Georgios finished his internship at the CTTC research center in Spain as a developer of the <a href="http://www.cttc.es/iotworld-testbed-new-website-and-app/">IoT World project</a>.
+Furthermore, in 2020, he completed the Master's degree in Intelligent and Interactive Systems with the <a href="http://upf.edu/">Universitat Pompeu Fabra, Spain</a>.

-His research interests include cloud robotics, cyber-physical systems, human-robot interaction, and robot ethics.
+Georgios is currently a PhD student at the <a href="http://www.unina.it/en_GB/home">University of Naples Federico II</a>, and his main goal is to investigate the role of dynamical properties of the body movements as well as non-verbal cues in making the robot motion and interaction behavior legible as much as possible.

 <a href="https://www.researchgate.net/profile/Georgios-Angelopoulos" target="_blank" rel="noopener noreferrer">
   <img align="left" alt="Georgios Angelopoulos | Reseach Gate" width="30px" src="https://github.com/alexandrosstergiou/alexandrosstergiou.github.io/blob/master/icons/researchgate.svg" />